duckduckcody/bob/README.md

 ## TODO

+- `bob update` which just syncs with the main branch
 - sanitise component names
 - git workflow?
 - make a new branch (checkout dev, make name with feature/ prefix, publish branch, open new PR)